 Jessica and Jesse’s Charles River Museum wedding paid homage to the venue’s aesthetic.
 Located in Waltham, MA, the Charles River Museum of Industry is America’s very first factory.
 Today, it’s a popular wedding venue for couples who enjoy to begin their history.

 Plus, this lucky couple designed almost every detail of this DIY wedding celebration.
 However, this never is to state it wasn’t a magnificent event.
-Jessica and also Jesse brought ingenuity as well as creativity right into every detail of their wedding celebration.
+Jessica and also Jesse brought ingenuity as well as creativity right into every detail of their wedding celebration at Charles River Museum.

 As a professional Boston wedding photographer, party of my job to catch all the fascinating information about wedding venues.